 Early years settings:

-The Early Years Foundation Stage (EYFS) framework requires all early years providers to have arrangements in place to identify and support children with special educational needs or disabilities and to promote equality of opportunity for children in their care.
+The Early Years Foundation Stage (EYFS) framework requires all early years providers to have arrangements in place to:

 The framework applies to all early years providers in the maintained, private, voluntary, and independent sectors that are funded by the local authority.

-Maintained nursery schools must ensure there is a qualified teacher designated as the SENCo.
-This individual should also have the prescribed qualification for special educational needs co-ordination or relevant experience.
+Maintained nursery schools must have a qualified teacher designated as the SENCo.
+This person should have the prescribed SENCO qualification or relevant experience.

 It is recommended that other early years providers have a designated SENCo to ensure the needs of children with SEN are met effectively.

 Childminders are encouraged to identify a person to act as SENCo.
-Childminders who are registered with a childminder agency or who are part of a network may share that role between them.
+Those registered with a childminder agency or part of a network may share the role between them.

 SENCos in early years settings should be qualified to level 3 in a relevant childcare qualification.